postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 * You cannot choose a template for each accessor separately.
 * You cannot have generic templates.

-To alleviate these limitations, you can use the method <xref:Metalama.Framework.Advising.IAdviceFactory.OverrideAccessors*> and provide one or two method templates: a getter template and/or a setter template.
+To alleviate these limitations, you can use the method <xref:Metalama.Framework.Advising.AdviserExtensions.OverrideAccessors*> and provide one or two method templates: a getter template and/or a setter template.

 The templates must fulfill the following conditions: